 COGIC's Holy Convocation attracts tens of thousands of the church's faithful from across the world, with in excess of 40,000 attending on the last Sunday of the event alone.
 The denomination has 7 million adherents globally, most of them in the U.S.

-Kyle Huckins has won 13 awards for his columns and collections of them, including honors from the Evangelical Press Association, Religion Newswriters Association, National Association of Black Journalists, Amy Foundation and Indiana Society of Professional Journalists?
+Pastor Huckins has won 13 awards for his columns and collections of them, including honors from the Evangelical Press Association, Religion Newswriters Association, National Association of Black Journalists, Amy Foundation and Indiana Society of Professional Journalists?

 His unique combination of Scripture, interviews and research in his columns has netted him recognition for opinion writing, feature writing, use of theology, coverage of issues concerning minorities and copy editing.